jimmy-nguyen-data-science/Water-Potability-Classification/README.md

 - Sarah Alqaysi
 - Sai Thiha

+## Installation

+All data analysis and modeling was all done in [R-studio](https://www.rstudio.com/).

+To clone this repository onto your device, use the commands below:

+	1. git init
+	2. git clone git@github.com:jimmy-nguyen-data-science/Water-Potability-Classification.git

 ## Project Objective
 The goal of this project is to classify the safety and quality of drinkable water.